Year after year, our Fellowship series has attracted some of the brightest minds to the world of IP.

 - The posts that meet the editorial standards of the blog will be published as guest posts.
 However, if the topic has already been covered on the blog, then the post will not be published unless it introduces in a new angle or dimension or perspective.

 - Topical relevance

 - Research skills

 - Logical flow, coherence and structure

-- These posts can be on either the Fellows’ own preferred topics so long as they fit within our broader mission statement, or ones chosen from a pool of topics open to all members.
+- These posts can be on either the Fellows’ own preferred topics so long as they fit within our broader mission statement, or ones chosen from a pool of topics open to all members of the team.

 - Each post must be of a minimum of 900 words and preferably under 1200 words (unless the situation otherwise warrants).